Summary of the Problem with Loss, Betrayal, and Trauma.

 Since the fall of man in the Garden of Eden, humanity must live in the state of a fallen world.
 However, suffering also can lead to a closer relationship with God.
 In Romans 5:3, we find that “we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope.”
 But no suffering falls outside God’s sovereignty and power (Jer 12:1-4).
 Our suffering can also provide comforts through our experiences to others (2 Cor 1:3-8).

-Breaking down our mental barriers to recovery from trauma remains the critical goal in the healing process.
+Breaking down our mental barriers to recovery from trauma remains the critical goal of the healing process.
 The Christan response to adverse life events is to bring our case to God in prayer, seek counsel in family and clergy, and listen intently to God’s purpose for our circumstances.
 The process of how we endure suffering is more important than why we suffer.
 Like Jesus, believers are to transform suffering actively.